 Historical Embodiment of The Kagbhusandi Lake

 Legendary history of the lake takes you to the significance of the name of the lake.
 According to the sources, the lake got this name because a large number of crows choose this site to finish off their lives.
 ‘Kag’ means ‘crow’ in Sanskrit.
-Several people who have trekked the lake have claimed that they have seen feathers of crows near the lake but none of them had ever encounter any suicidal case of crow.
+Several people who have trekked the lake have claimed that they have seen feathers of crows near the lake.
+But none of them had ever encountered any suicidal case of crow.

 Another historical story rumored the aura of the lake.
 It states the story of an Ayodhya Brahmin who had interrupted the wrath of sage Lomans and sage cursed him and turned him into a crow.